docker-flow/docker-flow-proxy/docs/feedback-and-contribution.md

 ## Reporting an Issue

 Feel fee to [create a new issue](https://github.com/vfarcic/docker-flow-proxy/issues).
-Please include as much detail as you can.
+Include as much detail as you can.

 If an issue is a bug, please provide steps to reproduce it.

-Please specify the use-case behind a requests for new features.
+If an issue is a request for a new feature, please specify the use-case behind it.

 ## Contributing To The Project